 Felix Mizioznikov // Shutterstock

-Closest airport to 20 major sports arenas
+Closest airport to 20 major sports venues

 Haven’t you always dreamed of catching a Red Sox game at Fenway or a Cubs game at Wrigley?
 How about experiencing the Kentucky Derby or the Indy 500?
 Or watching the Heat in Miami before hitting the beach?
 Now that sporting events have bounced back with fans filling arenas and stadiums nationwide, it’s time to start thinking again about catching a game, match, or race.
 In many cases, traveling to a game in another city or state may not even require a hotel.
 All you need to do is board a plane and beeline for the park.

 Bounce, the luggage storage company, compiled data on the U.S. airports closest to major sports venues.
-Estimated driving and transit times are from Here., a map data platform.
+Estimated driving and transit times are from Here, a map data platform.
 America tops all nations in having the most sports stadiums—more than 900—and has more than 5,200 publicly accessible airports.
 But only a fraction of those airports are near major sports venues.

 Kit Leong // Shutterstock